PriyaJyesta/DATA-690-WANG/Course-Notes.md

+### Different ways to write text in Markdown cell in Python
 ### How to write Headings in a Markdown cell in Python
-# This is a test notebook
+# This is a level -1 heading
 ## This is level -2 heading
 ### This is level - 3 heading